Chandramukhi: Marketing

 The producers entered into a business dealing with Tata Indicom to promote the film; ringtones of the songs from the film's soundtrack and special screensavers were issued.
 Sunfeast Biscuits also helped in the film's promotion.
 They launched special merchandise which consists of cards, featuring Rajinikanth and some stills of Chandramukhi.
 Giant cutouts of Rajinikanth and film release posters were posted all over the state as a run-up for the release.
 The promotional campaign started in early March 2005 and continued mid-May that year.
 The film was screened in eight city theatres in Chennai.
 The theatrical rights of the film in the Coimbatore and Nilgiris districts combined were sold to local theatre owners Tirupur Balu and Seenu for ₹2.25 crore.
 (Note: The exchange rate in 2005 was 45.3 Indian rupees (₹) per 1 US dollar (US$).)

-Home media

-The film's original negative was damaged because of poor care and ill treatment.
-AP International started a restoration project, which scanned the film frame-by-frame in a 2K workflow.
-They were able to remove all wear and tear and retain the natural film grain.
-This restored version was released on 2 August 2012 on Blu-ray format.
-The film's television premiere occurred on Sun TV, on the occasion of Diwali in 27 October 2008.

 Reception

 Critical response

 Writing for The Hindu, Malathi Rangarajan said, "As you watch the film you cannot but admire the ingenuity of writer-director P. Vasu in choosing a story that is bound to sell and at the same time helping Rajini maintain his image of an invincible hero", before concluding that, "The 'Mannan' team proves a winner again".
 Another critic from The Hindu, Sudhish Kamath, said Rajinikanth is "at his vintage best".
 A reviewer from The Times of India called the film "Entertaining, stylish, respectful of ritual, and always massively larger than life".
 Arun Ram of India Today said, "With Chandramukhi, Rajnikant revives his fading career and fortunes of Tamil cinema".
 G. Ulaganathan, writing for the Deccan Herald praised the chemistry between Rajinikanth and Vadivelu, saying "Rajinikanth is back in full form, comedy comes naturally to him and he finds an able ally in Vadivelu.
 Some of the best scenes in the movie are when both are together."